hivdb/chiro-cms/resources/covid-review.md

 Li et al reported that a highly potent SARS-CoV-2 specific MAb identified by phage-display protected hACE2-transgenic mice from intranasal challenge[^10.1101/2020.05.13.093088].

-Rogers et al screened over 1000 antigen-specific antibodies from 22 convalescent patients.
+Rogers et al screened over 1000 antigen-specific antibodies from 22 convalescent patients[^10.1101/2020.05.11.088674].
+They reported a positive correlation between cell surface spike binding and live replication virus neutralization

 ___Conclusions: The ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
 During the past three weeks, eight groups have described the development of MAbs that are able to inhibit SARS-CoV-2 or both SARS-CoV and SARS-CoV-2 in vitro.___